 What is the International Day of Yoga?

-The International Day of Yoga is a global celebration promoting the practice of yoga for health, harmony, and peace.
-It highlights yoga’s benefits for physical and mental well-being.
-Recognised by the United Nations, this day encourages people worldwide to incorporate yoga into their daily lives.
+The International Day of Yoga (IDY) is an annual global observance, recognized by the United Nations, that promotes the practice of yoga for health, harmony, and peace.
+It highlights yoga’s extensive benefits for physical and mental well-being and encourages its incorporation into daily routines worldwide.

 When is International Yoga Day celebrated?